virtual-labs/exp-implementation-coep/experiment/aim.md

 ### Aim
-Characterize a density sensor for a particular application
+Measurement and Control system - Implementation for one application

 ### Objective
 - Select suitable sensor for the application.